kbsletten/Arcanist/README.md

 `minutes` - This option counts down the timer by a number of minutes for fine-grained handling.

+#### Randomcharacter

+Create a new character according to the quick rolling rules.

+`level` - This option picks between a 0th-level (classless) character and a 1st-level character.
+Defaults to 0.

 #### Roll

 Roll dice and return the result.
 The only option is dice which is expected to be of the form `Term ((+/-) Term)...`.